ciatph/alliance-csa-pakistan/README.md

 ### Requirements

 1. NodeJS v12.16.6
-   - v12.16.6 was used but feel free to use other versions
+   - v12.16.6 was used for this project but feel free to use other versions

 ## Installation